Drei Chöre, Op. 6: History

 Reger composed the three settings before 2 August 1892 in Wiesbaden.
 Dedicated to Adalbert Lindner, they were published by Augener & Co in London, probably before mid of May 1893, with an English translation by C. Hugo Laubach.

 Movements

-1
+1. Trost

 The text of Trost (Consolation) is a poem by Anton Müller, beginning with the line "Es ist kein Weh auf Erden" (There is no suffering on earth).

-2
+2. Zur Nacht

 The text of Zur Nacht (At Night) is a poem by Franz Engel with the incipit "Nun fallen die Augen müde mir zu" (Now my tired eyes close).

-3
+3. Abendbild

 The text of Abendbild (Evening Image) is a poem by Nicolaus Lenau beginning with "Friedlicher Abend senkt sich aufs Gefild" (Peaceful evening sinks on the fields).

 Performance and recording

 The first and third work were early performed on 11 December 1906 in Charlottenburg, conducted by Lili Menar.
 The second piece was performed on 22 November 1911 in Berlin, conducted by John Petersen.

 The three Chöre were recorded in 2009 in a collection of Reger's choral works, along with the Hebbel Requiem, among others, by the chamber choir Consortium and the pianist Christopher Glynn, conducted by Andrew-John Smith.